Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Introduction

 \section{Introduction}

 Monte Carlo ray tracing is one of the the most accurate techniques for simulating atmospheric radiative transfer \cite{Cahalan2005}.
 Monte Carlo ray tracing can deliver surface irradiance patterns closely resembling observations, capturing the characteristic bimodal distribution under cumulus clouds and associated areas with cloud enhancements \cite{Gristey2020a,He2024}.
-Recently, \citeA{Veerman2022} and \citeA{Tijhuis2024} coupled a Monte Carlo ray tracer to a Large-Eddy Simulation (LES), showing that these irradiance patterns can have strong consequences for cloud evolution, with locally enhanced surface heat fluxes resulting in thicker and wider clouds.
+Recently, \citeA{Veerman2022} and \citeA{Tijhuis2024} performed large-eddy simulations (LES) of shallow cumulus clouds with a coupled Monte-Carlo ray tracer, showing that these irradiance patterns can have strong consequences for cloud evolution, with locally enhanced surface heat fluxes resulting in thicker and wider clouds.

-Monte Carlo ray tracing requires large sampling budgets to obtain sufficiently converged irradiance fields, which is computationally expensive and limits its application in operational contexts \cite{He2024, Gristey2020b, Villefranque2023}.
-While performance can be improved by constructing acceleration grids \cite{Villefranque2019}, or by utilizing the computing capabilities of modern graphics processing units (GPUs) \cite{Veerman2022}, Monte Carlo-based radiative transfer methods remain costly.
-The search for computationally efficient Monte Carlo ray tracing has been more extensive in the movie and video game industry \cite <e.g.,>[]{Chaitanya2017, Dahlberg2019, Huo2021, Isik2021}.
+Monte Carlo ray tracing requires large sampling budgets (number of samples per pixel) to obtain sufficiently converged irradiance fields, which is computationally expensive and often limits its application in operational contexts \cite{He2024, Gristey2020b, Villefranque2023}.
+While performance can be improved by constructing acceleration grids \cite{Villefranque2019}, or by utilizing the computing capabilities of modern graphics processing units (GPUs) \cite{Veerman2022}, Monte Carlo radiative transfer methods remain significantly more expensive than widely used two-stream approximations.
+The search for computationally efficient Monte Carlo ray tracing has been more extensive in the movie and video game industry \cite<e.g.,>[]{Chaitanya2017, Dahlberg2019, Huo2021, Isik2021}.
 There, solutions to reduce computational costs of Monte Carlo ray tracing are divided into two main categories: advanced sampling strategies and post-processing reconstruction schemes \cite{Huo2021}.
 The focus of our study will be on the latter, also known as denoising.

 Classical denoising methods comprise various filtering techniques \cite{Fan2019}.
 Examples include Gaussian, bilateral \cite{Tomasi1998}, non-local means \cite{buades2005}, total variation \cite{Rudin1992}, and wavelet \cite{Chang2000} filters.
 Although such classical denoising methods perform reasonably well and are relatively simple to implement, they come with drawbacks such as edge blurring and loss of high frequency information \cite{Fan2019, Tian2020}.
 In recent years, the application of machine learning (ML) algorithms for removing Monte Carlo noise has led to notable advancements \cite{Huo2021, Tian2020}.
 The principle of ML-based denoising is to use a noisy image and a set of auxiliary variables as inputs for an algorithm which learns to produce an approximation of the converged image.
 State-of-the-art ML-based denoising methods are typically based on Convolutional Neural Networks (CNNs) \cite{Bako2017,Fan2019,Huo2021,Tian2020,Zhang2017}.
 In particular denoising autoencoders, advanced variants of CNNs, have proven effective in denoising of Monte Carlo scenes with low sampling budgets and high corresponding noise levels \cite{Chaitanya2017,Kuznetsov2018,Mao2016}.